|Mon 1 May – Fri 5 May 2017||5 full days||Box Hill||Open now|

 - Demonstration of clinical competencies during clinical placements with approved Victorian preceptors, if also completing the Cervical Screening (Pap Test) and Introduction to Sexual Health (Nursing) course.

-Family Planning Victoria’s Certificate in Comprehensive Sexual and Reproductive Health (Nursing)
+Family Planning Victoria’s Certificate in Comprehensive Reproductive and Sexual Health (Nursing)

-Nurses who wish to receive the full Certificate in Sexual and Reproductive Health (Nursing) must successfully complete both the Comprehensive Sexual and Reproductive Health (Nursing) courseand the Cervical Screening (Pap Test) and Introduction to Sexual Health (Nursing) course.
+Nurses who wish to receive the full Certificate in Reproductive and Sexual Health (Nursing) must successfully complete both the Comprehensive Reproductive and Sexual Health (Nursing) courseand the Cervical Screening (Pap Test) and Introduction to Sexual Health (Nursing) course.
 This includes course attendance, completion of clinical placements and completion of assessment pieces within two years.
 We recommend you complete the two courses in the above order to minimise your workload and the number of clinical placements.

 $1340 (GST free), including morning and afternoon tea.